programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 visualize networks based on big --- or just inconveniently large --- data.
 The final section of this lesson contains code and data to illustrate the key points of this lesson..

-I strongly recommend you read the introductory part before you try using the example data.
-This lesson involves different programming languages and multiple pieces of software.
-I have tried to include a bare minimum to allow readers to get up and running as painlessly as possible.
-Due to the complexity of these tools, I could only touch on some of the major features available.
-Wherever possible I have included links back to more detailed documentation or tutorials.

 This tutorial will focus on the following open source tools.
 These include the [Neo4j graph database](https://neo4j.com/), the [Cypher query language](https://neo4j.com/developer/cypher-query-language/) used